GrantHov/Probe_enrichment/README.md

 ```

-Script for plotting the obtained results (comming soon).
+plot_data - script for plotting the obtained results (comming soon).

 This script is written in R and reproduces the main plots of the study "Multiplexed target enrichment of coding and  non-coding transcriptomes  enables studying Candidaspp.infections from human derived samples" by Hovhannisyan et al, 2021.